RcppCore/rcpp-gallery/_posts/2013-01-30-boost-foreach.md

     for (T &elem : X) { /*do stuff*/ }

-However, CRAN does not (at the time of this posting) allow C++11 in uploads and hence this Boost solution might be preferred if you want to use a for-each construct in a package.
+However, CRAN does not (at the time this post was initially written) allow C++11 in uploads and hence this Boost solution might be preferred if you want to use a for-each construct in a package.